 Voice | Alexa for Hospitality

 Released in Summer 2018, Alexa for Hospitality made minor waves in a big industry – but its moment in the proverbial spotlight may just have arrived.
-Addressing contactless, touchless guest needs, Alexa for Hospitality delivers in buckets to provide vital guest information (think safety information, room-service hours, entertainment activities, spa hours, and check-out times); allowing guests to request services such as room service or housekeeping, and can be customized to deliver smart-hotel functions such as adjusting heating, tweaking lighting, opening, and closing blinds, playing music, placing calls and so on … minimizing the need for face-to-face concierge interaction and positively empowering guests to customize their own safe experience for the duration of their stay.
+Addressing contactless, touchless guest needs, Alexa for Hospitality delivers in buckets to provide vital guest information (think safety information, room-service hours, entertainment activities, spa hours, and check-out times); allowing guests to request services such as room service or housekeeping, and can be customized to deliver smart-hotel functions such as adjusting heating, tweaking lighting, opening, and closing blinds, playing music, placing calls and so on … minimizing the need for face-to-face concierge interaction and positively empowering guests to customize their own experience for the duration of their stay.
 Even better, providing that information in a melting pot of languages.
 Our top pick is a technology that will go from strength to strength during these unprecedented times.

 Please sign up for your free demo.